dahoum/Nursery/Account/README.md

 Don Draper to Pete Campbell, Mad Men, 6/3 23:40

-Weak Account Managers pressure their own organisations instead of selling.
+Weak Account Managers focus on their own organisation instead of on the customer.